 #3: Follow a Training Plan

 A training plan gives you structure and consistency and ensures your workouts are effective for the demands of the half marathon.
-Use a reputable half marathon training plan that not only works with your schedule and lifestyle but also excites you and looks motivating.

 As a analyst I must protest.
 Using average here is highly misleading.
 Your data is heavily skewed towards the speedier end of things because there is such a variance in the top performances and most common times.
 I would highly recommend using median time here as I suspect it is much slower.
 If you plot a histogram of the data set used it should reveal this quite nicely.
 The peak (ie the median) should be to the right of your average time.
 I only say this because that average time for men is way faster than I can currently run!